A-l-y-l-e/Alyle-UI/src/app/docs/components/image-cropper-demo/image-cropper.md

 }
 ```

-> Note: There are two image cropper components `LyImageCropperBase` and LyImageCropper. `LyImageCropperBase` is new in Alyle UI version 17 and does not require dynamic styles or the Alyle UI dependency like `LyImageCropper` does.
+> Note: There are two image cropper components `LyImageCropperBase` and `LyImageCropper`. `LyImageCropperBase` is new in Alyle UI version 17 and does not require dynamic styles or the Alyle UI dependency like `LyImageCropper` does.

 ## Rotate Image